People

 Profile

 I’m Dr Joseph Andrew Smith, Lecturer in Journalism at the University of Leicester.
 My main research focus is on the users of media, on how people engage with culture and the ways in which subject-text relationships inform constructions of identity.
-I have a special interest in fans and fandom, particularly older and long-term fans.
-I have worked mostly with sports and politics fans in my research, which can be broadly defined as belonging to the fields of communications, cultural and media studies, as well as cultural gerontology.
+I have a special interest in fans and fandom, particularly older and long-term fans, though I also specialise in sports and political communications.
+My work broadly belongs to the fields of communications, cultural and media studies, as well as cultural gerontology.
 I teach across a range of journalism and media modules, and am a former media industry professional, having worked in the sports media industry.

 Publications